 If your timesheet is incomplete our payroll department will not be able to process the payment.
 This includes missing dates and signatures from both yourself and the client signing the timesheet, as well as the ward and client name.
 If you send photos or poor quality copies of your timesheets, then we will not be able to process them.
 If this is the case, we'll ask you for another copy.
 Another reason for not receiving payment on time is if the timesheet is not received by us by the timesheet deadline.
 Deadlines vary per hospital type so it's best to check with your Account Manager when booking.

 When can I be expected to be paid?

 Payment dates vary depending on where you work, if you have any queries in regards to the date you will be paid for your shift, please confirm this with your Account Manager at the time of booking.

 Do you have an out of hours service?

 Yes, we have a dedicated on-call team who you will be put through to between 17.30-08.45 during the week and 17.30 on a Friday to 08.45 on a Monday to cover the weekend.
 However, we must stipulate, this is for emergency purpose only so please only call out of hours to discuss upcoming shifts for the next day/night, sickness or lateness which will affect your upcoming shifts and last minute shift changes or cancellations.

 Who do I call if there is a problem with my shifts or pay?

 If you know someone who is looking for a dedicated and straightforward agency, Genepool are always looking to meet new healthcare professionals and reward our current candidates for introducing them.
 We are currently offering £200 for Nurses and ODPs who successfully work 100 hours with us*.
 There is no limit to the number of referrals you can make so the more successful referrals that you pass over to us means better rewards for you.
-Simply pass over their contact details to your consultant or request a referral form to be sent out to you.
+Simply pass over their contact details to your Account Manager or request a referral form to be sent out to you.

 * Terms and Conditions do apply.